-Ida B. Wells was a pioneering black journalist and an activist for women’s rights and the suffrage movement.
-She was also one of the founders of the National Association of for the Advancement of Colored People.
+Ida B. Wells was a pioneering Black journalist and an activist for women’s rights and the suffrage movement.
+She was also one of the founders of the National Association for the Advancement of Colored People.

-The death of her friends inspired Wells to begin documenting the widespread practice of lynching, particularly the lynching of black men, in the United States during the 1890s.
-Compiling statistics from white newspapers, she investigated the cause of each lynching and found that most of murders had little to do with the sexual assault on white women.
+The death of her friends inspired Wells to begin documenting the widespread practice of lynching, particularly the lynching of Black men, in the United States during the 1890s.
+Compiling statistics from white newspapers, she investigated the cause of each lynching and found that most of the murders had little to do with the sexual assault of white women.

-Instead, she found black men and women were frequently lynched for failing to pay debts, for perceived disrespect of white people, competing with white people economically and at times for consensual relationships with white people.
+Instead, she found Black men and women were frequently lynched for failing to pay debts, for perceived disrespect of white people, for competing with white people economically and, at times, for consensual relationships with white people.

 Wells incurred the wrath of white residents in Memphis when she wrote an editorial that suggested many of the justifications for lynchings – attacks on white women by black men – were actually consensual liaisons.
 An angry mob, egged on by two of the town’s leading white newspapers, destroyed the offices of the Free Speech and Headlight while Wells was away on a trip.

-Wells later moved to Chicago and married Ferdinand Barnett, an attorney and editor of a black newspaper, the Chicago Conservator, the city’s first African-American newspaper.
-She continued to investigate lynching and toured Europe to raise awareness about the killings of black Americans.
+Wells later moved to Chicago and married Ferdinand Barnett, an attorney and editor of a Black newspaper, the Chicago Conservator, the city’s first African-American newspaper.
+She continued to investigate lynchings and toured Europe to raise awareness about the killings of Black Americans.

-Two of her best-known works are Southern Horrors published in 1892 and A Red Record, published in 1895.
-A third work, Mob Rule in New Orleans, told the story of Robert Charles, an African American whose death in July 1900 death sparked the famous New Orleans race riots.
+Two of her best-known works are Southern Horrors published in 1892, and A Red Record, published in 1895.
+A third work, Mob Rule in New Orleans, told the story of Robert Charles, an African American whose death in July 1900 sparked the famous New Orleans race riots.